MaskedAuthority/ai-discord-bot/README.md

    - Open LM Studio and load the AI model you wish to run.

 3. **Start the Server:**
-   - After setting up your model in LM Studio, go to the server directory in your terminal and run the following command:
+   - After setting up your model in LM Studio click start server in local server:
-     ```
-     start server
-     ```

 4. **Configure API Key:**
    - Before running your code, make sure to add your OpenAI API key in your environment.
 You can set the key in your environment like this: